-Make your new Mac feel like a comfy couch by customizing your settings
+Make your new Mac yours by fully customizing your settings

-- Add any Automator scripts you rely on and any dev tools
+Did you just get a brand new Mac?
+Congrats!
+It's an excellent machine that you've picked out and it will certainly last you at least the next five years or so, if not more.
+But how do you get everything set up, especially if you choose not to restore from an old backup?
+Don't worry, thanks to services like iCloud, the Mac App Store, and other cloud-based storage providers, such as Dropbox, setting up a new Mac is not as tedious as you think.

+Here are the steps for setting up and customizing your best new Mac from scratch, whether it's a great MacBook like the new MacBook Pros, or even an iMac.

-Step 1: Set up your computer
+Step 1: Set up your Mac

-Before you can get to the fun of customizing your Mac, you should probably unpack it and set it up first.
+Before you can get to the fun of customizing your Mac, you should probably unpack it and set up the new Mac first.
 Logging into iCloud here will start the process of syncing your keychain, internet accounts, and Desktop & Documents folders (if you have them active), so it's good to do right off the bat.

 Step 2: Reauthorize your internet accounts

 iCloud will sync all your internet accounts from another Mac, but any non-Apple account will have to be reauthorized (read: password re-entered) before you can use them again.
-As such, doing this first in a new machine is ideal.
+As such, doing this first on a new machine is ideal.

 - Open System Preferences.

-- Select the Accounts icon.
+- Select the Internet Accounts icon.

 - Click on the Account you wish to activate and check the appropriate boxes (Mail, Messages, Notes, and the like).